-After writing some buyers guide about Pool Cues for Beginners and for Intermediate, now I’m back with our Best Pool Cue Guide.
-These are high performance, high-spec cues that can really improve your game tremendously.
+After writing a few buyers guide for Pool Cues for Beginners and Intermediates, now I’m back with this guide about higher-end cues.
+These are high performance, high-spec pool sticks that can really improve your game tremendously.
 But first, I would like to ask something…

 Does this sound like you?